LeonardoESousa/LeoX/README.md

 A package for absorption and fluorescence spectrum simulations using the nuclear ensemble method along with TD(A)-DFT.
-Estimation of singlet exciton properties (Förster radius, lifetime, diffusion length) and long-range separation parameter tuning.
+Estimation of singlet exciton properties (Förster radius, lifetime, diffusion length).
+Long-range separation parameter tuning.
+Stochastic conformational search.
 Interfaces with the Gaussian (09 or 16) package.

 Table of Contents